Lexical hypothesis: Early estimates

 Sir Francis Galton was one of the first scientists to apply the lexical hypothesis to the study of personality, stating:

-Despite Galton's early ventures into the lexical study of personality, over two decades passed before English-language scholars continued his work.
-A 1910 study by G. E. Partridge listed approximately 750 English adjectives used to describe mental states, while a 1926 study of Webster's New International Dictionary by M. L. Perkins provided an estimate of 3,000 such terms.
+Despite Galton's early ventures into the lexical study of personality, more than two decades passed before English-language scholars continued his work.
+A 1910 study by George E. Partridge listed approximately 750 English adjectives used to describe mental states, while a 1926 study of Webster's New International Dictionary by M. L. Perkins provided an estimate of 3,000 such terms.
 These early explorations and estimates were not limited to the English-speaking world, with philosopher and psychologist Ludwig Klages stating in 1929 that the German language contains approximately 4,000 words to describe inner states.

 Psycholexical studies

 Allport & Odbert

 Nearly half a century after Galton first investigated the lexical hypothesis, Franziska Baumgarten published the first psycholexical classification of personality-descriptive terms.
-Using dictionaries and characterology publications, Baumgarten identified 1,093 separate terms in the German language used in the description of personality and mental states.
-Although this figure is similar in size to the German and English estimates offered by earlier researchers, Gordon Allport and Henry S. Odbert revealed this to be a severe underestimate in a 1936 study.
+Using dictionaries and characterology publications, Baumgarten identified 1,093 separate terms in the German language used for the description of personality and mental states.
+Although this number is similar in size to the German and English estimates offered by earlier researchers, Gordon Allport and Henry S. Odbert revealed this to be a severe underestimate in a 1936 study.
 Similar to the earlier work of M. L. Perkins, they used Webster's New International Dictionary as their source.
 From this list of approximately 400,000 words, Allport and Odbert identified 17,953 unique terms used to describe personality or behavior.

 This is one of the most influential psycholexical studies in the history of trait psychology.
 Not only was it the longest, most exhaustive list of personality-descriptive words at the time, it was also one of the earliest attempts at classifying English-language terms with the use of psychological principles.
 Using their list of nearly 18,000 terms, Allport and Odbert separated these into four categories or "columns":